sassoftware/viya4-monitoring-kubernetes/samples/tls/monitoring/README.md

 ## In-Cluster TLS

-The monitoring components use the following secrets for the TLS certificates service-to-service (east-west) traffic:
+The monitoring components use these secrets for the TLS certificates that handle interactions between services:

 * `grafana-tls-secret`
 * `prometheus-tls-secret`